bibatjed/cronjob-daily-quotes/README.md

 npm install
 ```

-Create a telegram bot using botfather, you can refer to this docs on how to create a bot in telegram.
+Create a telegram bot using botfather, you can refer to this doc on how to create a bot in telegram.
 ```
 https://core.telegram.org/bots
 ```